voipbin/monorepo/docsdev/source/websocket_overview.rst

 Pattern Matching Subscription
 -----------------------------
-WebSocket supports pattern matching subscription, allowing users to subscribe to multiple topics based on a pattern.
-For example, a user can subscribe to all events related to a specific resource type by subscribing to the <resource> topic.
+WebSocket supports pattern matching subscriptions, allowing users to subscribe to multiple topics based on a pattern.
+For example, subscribing to the <resource> topic encompasses all events related to a specific resource type.

-This pattern matching approach enables more flexible and efficient topic subscription, as users can receive updates for multiple resources without the need to subscribe to each resource individually.
+This pattern matching approach streamlines and enhances topic subscriptions, enabling users to receive updates for multiple resources without the need for individual subscriptions.

 Real-Time Event Updates
 -----------------------
-When an event occurs for a subscribed topic, VoIPBin sends the corresponding event data to the WebSocket connection.
-The web application receives this data in real-time, allowing for immediate updates and dynamic data changes within the application.
+When an event transpires for a subscribed topic, VoIPBin dispatches the corresponding event data to the WebSocket connection.
+Web applications receive this data in real-time, facilitating immediate updates and dynamic data changes within the application.

-Web applications can process these event updates to trigger actions, update UI elements, or reflect changes to the user interface without the need for manual page refreshes.
-WebSocket provides a seamless and interactive experience for users, ensuring that they are always up-to-date with the latest information.
+Web applications can seamlessly process these event updates to trigger actions, update UI elements, or reflect changes in the user interface without resorting to manual page refreshes.
+WebSocket ensures a seamless and interactive user experience, keeping users consistently informed with the latest information.

 Benefits of WebSocket
 ---------------------
-WebSocket offers several benefits for web applications using VoIPBin:
+WebSocket extends various benefits to web applications leveraging VoIPBin:

-* Real-Time Communication: WebSocket provides instant updates and event notifications, enabling real-time communication between the web application and the VoIPBin server.
+* Real-Time Communication: WebSocket fosters instant updates and event notifications, establishing real-time communication between the web application and the VoIPBin server.
-* Dynamic Data Updates: With WebSocket, web applications can easily handle dynamic data changes, allowing for dynamic and interactive user interfaces.
+* Dynamic Data Updates: WebSocket facilitates the handling of dynamic data changes, enabling the creation of dynamic and interactive user interfaces.
-* Efficient Subscription: Pattern matching subscription makes it efficient to subscribe to multiple resources without the need for individual subscriptions.
+* Efficient Subscription: Pattern matching subscription efficiency allows users to subscribe to multiple resources without the need for individual subscriptions.
-* Reduced Latency: WebSocket reduces latency by eliminating the need for repeated HTTP requests, improving the overall responsiveness of the application.
+* Reduced Latency: By eliminating the need for repeated HTTP requests, WebSocket reduces latency, enhancing the overall responsiveness of the application.